Don't get left out in the cold!

-- Once the consent is issued, an Inspection of the heating appliance must be completed and approved by a Building Control Officer before it can be used.
+- Once the consent is granted and issued, an Inspection of the heating appliance must be completed and approved by a Building Control Officer before it can be used.

 - When a hot water booster or wet back is being installed, a tempering valve (anti scalding device) must be fitted in the supply from the cylinder to the sanitary fixtures.
 This requirement does not apply if an existing hot water booster or wetback is being replaced.
 The installation of a water booster or wetback must be completed by a craftsman plumber.